 - A read-only DevEUI - a 16 digit code uniquely identifying the Yabby (printed on the label)

-- A configurable AppKey - a 32 digit code that authenticates the Yabby to the website and network server
+- A configurable AppKey (1.1) - a 32 digit code that authenticates the Yabby to the application server

-- Each Yabby is provisioned with a random default AppKey
+- Each Yabby is provisioned with a random default NwkKey and AppKey (1.1)

 - Other regions don't need the channel mask, as all their networks use the same OTAA frequencies

 Once the region has been configured, the Yabby will attempt to join local networks by transmitting join requests.
-Any network that hears the join requests and has knowledge of the Yabby's DevEUI, AppEUI and AppKey, will allow the Yabby to join the network and transmit data.
+Any network that hears the join requests and has knowledge of the Yabby's DevEUI, JoinEUI and keys, will allow the Yabby to join the network and transmit data.

-Once joined, Yabby repeats the OTAA process once a week by default.
+The Yabby rejoins the network once a week by default.
 This renegotiates encryption keys for enhanced security, and ensures continued operation in the event of a network losing the keys (for instance, if the device is mistakenly deleted).

 How The Yabby Connects (ABP)

 The Yabby can also be configured to connect using Activation By Personalization.
-When using ABP, each Yabby must be configured with three additional numbers:
+When using ABP, each Yabby must be configured with some additional numbers:

 - A configurable DevAddr - an 8 digit code identifying the Yabby to the network